Olivia5k/piper/CONTRIBUTING.md

 out with that as well.

 The [discussions] label means that something requires input, and that input can come from you even though you have not contributed to the project in any other sense before!

+If you start working on something, add yourself as the assignee so that it's visible what is being worked on or not.

 ## Collaborators
 If you are a collaborator, there are some extra guidelines:

 * React on issues.
 Reply to them if possible and add labels accordingly.
+Assign users if they are working on something but did not add themselves.
 * Avoid pushing to master without a Pull Request.
 Use branches on the repo freely.

 [pyenv]: https://github.com/yyuu/pyenv
 [virtualenv]: https://virtualenv.pypa.io/en/latest/
 [tbag]: http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html